IMSweeney/Udacity_Mouse_Maze_Project/README.md

 ## Implementation
 *The process for which metrics, algorithms, and techniques were implemented with the given datasets or input data has been thoroughly documented.
 Complications that occurred during the coding process are discussed.*

 Now to discuss how the robot works.
-The robot has two main functions:
+The robot has four main functions:
 1. Maintain an accurate record of it's current location
 2. Create a map of the environment from the sensor data
 3. Navigate towards the goal